 Early American labor magazine adopted by the (mostly women) textile workers of Lowell, Massachusetts.
 The magazine demonstrates workers' resistance to the development of American industry/capitalism, which the contributors to the magazine often described as wage-slavery.
 The Voice of Industry ran from 1845 to 1848, changing its name to the New Era of Industry starting on 2 June 1848.

 Issues are taken and transcribed from the Internet Archive.
-See also the Industrial Revolution website for a partial transcription of some of the content in the Voice.
+See also the Industrial Revolution website for further transcriptions of content in the Voice.

 Comments